xjackk/TwitchTVExpose/README.md

 The footer [app](https://github.com/xjackk/TwitchTVExpose/blob/master/js/apps/footer/app.coffee) is virtually the same thing as the header app.
 We are going for that fixed footer look.

-Here is our [markup](https://github.com/xjackk/TwitchTVExpose/blob/master/js/apps/footer/show/templates/footer.htm)for the footer.
+Here is our [markup](https://github.com/xjackk/TwitchTVExpose/blob/master/js/apps/footer/show/templates/footer.htm) for the footer.
 Just some more bootstrapping.

 <hr>